I revisited this classic French recipe, dropped the dairy and spiced it up a bit.

-My Anti-inflammatory Leak and Potato Soup came out delicious!
-The key to a soup-puree is to keep it pretty thick.
-I usually add enough liquid just to cover the vegetables and keep some in reserve in case I need to thin it out later.
-It’s easier to thin the soup out than to make it thicker.
-But if your soup does turn out a bit too watery, you can always add flaxseed meal to thicken it.
+Warming and nourishing, this anti-inflammatory Leek and Potato soup came out delicious!
+The key to a successful soup puree is to keep it pretty thick.
+I usually add enough liquid to the pot to cover the vegetables.
+If the soup comes out too thick, you can always thin it out later.
+So keep some water or broth in reserve in case you need it later.
+If your soup does turn out a bit too watery, you can always add a bit of flaxseed meal to thicken it.

 Health Benefits Of Leeks

-- Are a member of the onion family and, like garlic and onion, have the sulfur compounds that account for many health benefits of this vegetable.
+• Leeks are members of the onion family.
+And, like garlic and onion, they have sulfur compounds that give us health benefits.

-- Leeks are high in inulin, a type of soluble dietary fiber that is nourishing for selected beneficial bacteria while inhibiting some pathogenic bacteria – great for enhancing health of our colon.
+• Leeks are high in inulin, a soluble fiber that benefits our colon health.
+It is nourishing for beneficial bacteria while inhibiting some pathogenic bacteria.

-- Leeks are usually sold with their green tops, however most recipes ask for the soft white part only.
-I really don’t like wasting any food and always use the green parts in my broths (chicken broth).
+• Most recipes ask for the soft white part of leeks, which this recipe included.
+I don’t particularly appreciate wasting any food and usually save the green upper parts for my broths (chicken broth).

 Health Benefits Of Turmeric

-Turmeric is not commonly called for this recipe.
-I used turmeric to add a bit of color as well as the amazing health benefits that come with it.
-Traditionally turmeric has been used for:
+Turmeric is not traditionally on the ingredient list for this recipe.
+I used turmeric to add a bit of color, and its excellent health benefits that include the following:

-- Respiratory and digestive complaints, as well as arthritis.
+• Turmeric can alleviate respiratory and digestive complaints, as well as arthritic aches and pains.

-- It’s a powerful anti-inflammatory herb, a cancer fighter and preventer.
+• It’s a powerful anti-inflammatory herb, a cancer fighter, and a preventer.

-- To increase turmeric absorption consume it together with black pepper.
+• To increase turmeric absorption, eat it together with black pepper.
 This way health benefits of turmeric will work in the whole body and not only your digestive tract.

 Anti-inflammatory Leek and Potato Soup